mz687/SCAPE_SC26/README.md

-# SCAPE_SC26_ADAE
+# SCAPE

-`SCAPE_SC26_ADAE` is the SC26 AD/AE artifact repo for SCAPE.
+`SCAPE` is the SC26 AD/AE artifact repo for SCAPE.
 It is a Megatron-LM fork with sparse AdamS communication, density scheduling, CPU offload variants, and checked-in Slurm launchers for the current VISTA experiments.

 ## Artifact Scope